Student Loan Refinancing

 Second, if your intention is to either shorten or lengthen your terms, does the interest rate you qualify for make it feasible with the new payment terms?
 Can you actually save money overall?

 Last, you need to evaluate if losing access to federal repayment, deferment, or forbearance plans will be problematic.
 While some private lenders offer similar options, it’s important to understand the difference between what you anticipate needing and what’s available.
+Read our post on the pros and cons of refinancing federal student loans for a deeper look at this topic.

 What was once a long, drawn-out process is now something that you can do online in minutes and at no cost to you.